clintjedwards/gofer/README.md

 ### 2) The code you run is not idempotent.

 Gofer does not guarantee a single run of a container.
-Even though it does a good job in best effort, a perfect storm of operator error, trigger errors, or sudden shutdowns could cause multiple runs of the same container.
+Even though it does a good job in best effort, a perfect storm of operator error, extension errors, or sudden shutdowns could cause multiple runs of the same container.

 ### 3) The code you run does not follow cloud native best practices.